Bibliography of the history of Central Asia

-This is a select bibliography of English language books (including translations) and journal articles about the History of Central Asia.
+This is a select bibliography of English language books (including translations) and journal articles about the history of Central Asia.
 A brief selection of English translations of primary sources is included.
 Book entries have references to journal articles and reviews about them when helpful.
-Additional bibliographies can be found in many of the book-length works listed below; see Further Reading for several book and chapter-length bibliographies.
-The External Links section contains entries for publicly available select bibliographies from universities. this bibliography specifically excludes non-history related works and self-published books.
+Additional bibliographies can be found in many of the book-length works listed below; see Further reading for several book and chapter-length bibliographies.